remilabs/cpc-2025/turningright/problem.md

 1. Each turn must happen strictly closer to his destination than the previous turn.
 For example, if he makes a turn at (3, 4), he is at a distance of 5, and his next turn must be at a distance less than 5.
 2. His first turn must also be strictly closer to the destination than his starting position.
-3. Some intersections are blocked due to Grid City's ongoing Pi Day parade.
+3. Some intersections may be blocked due to Grid City's ongoing Pi Day parade.
 Chuck cannot drive through or turn at these intersections.

 The city is modeled as a coordinate plane, where each intersection is represented by integer coordinates.
 Chuck's destination is always at the origin (0, 0).